Mpox not the new COVID, says WHO

 “We are not recommending mass vaccination.
 We are recommending to use vaccines in outbreak settings for the groups who are most at risk,” he added.

-The WHO declared an international health emergency on August 14, concerned by the rise in cases of clade 1b in the Democratic Republic of Congo and its spread to nearby countries.
+The WHO declared an international health emergency on August 14, concerned by the rise in cases of clade 1b in the Democratic Republic of Congo (DRC) and its spread to nearby countries.

+The Africa Centres for Disease Control and Prevention (Africa CDC) on Tuesday said the DRC and other African countries could start vaccinating against mpox within days.

+Africa CDC has been working with countries experiencing mpox outbreaks on logistics and communication strategies to roll out vaccine doses that are due to arrive following pledges by the European Union, vaccine maker Bavarian Nordic, the United States and Japan.